 Be careful how you discuss equity

-• For example, if you are considering hiring an employee, or engaging a consultant or advisor, discuss potential option or stock grants in a very “prospective” manner.
+- For example, if you are considering hiring an employee, or engaging a consultant or advisor, discuss potential option or stock grants in a very “prospective” manner.
 Use phrases like “if we engage/hire you, then upon approval by our Board, we would grant you an option to acquire 25,000 shares as part of your package.”
-Your attorney can provide you guidance on industry-standard amounts for options based on role and experience of the employee, consultant or advisor.
+The company’s attorney can provide the company with guidance on industry-standard amounts for options based on role and experience of the employee, consultant or advisor.

 Know how the option grant process works